Two-generation of traceless matrices over finite fields: Exceptional cases

 generate $\slfrak_3(\F_3)$, and so they also generate $\slfrak_3(\F)$ over $\F$.
 Indeed, $[A,B] - B = E_{23}$ and $[A,B^{\transpose}] - B^{\transpose} = E_{31}$.
 Thus the Lie algebra generated by $A,B,B^{\transpose}$ contains $E_{13} = B - E_{23}$, $E_{32} = B^{\transpose} - E_{31}$, and therefore $[E_{23}, E_{31}] = E_{21}$ and $[E_{13}, E_{32}] = E_{12}$.

-We shall derive \Cref{thm:psl3_characteristic_3} from the following curious identity in the quotient $\pslfrak_3(\F)$ of the Lie algebra $\slfrak_3(\F)$ by the central ideal consisting of scalar multiples of the identity. \begin{proposition} For any $x, y \in \pslfrak_3(\F)$, we have
+We shall derive \Cref{thm:psl3_characteristic_3} from the following curious identity in the quotient $\pslfrak_3(\F)$ of the Lie algebra $\slfrak_3(\F)$ by the central ideal consisting of scalar multiples of the identity. \begin{proposition} For any $x, y \in \slfrak_3(\F)$, the following identity holds in $\pslfrak_3(\F)$:

 \end{proposition}